walkingriver/scout-law/ch12-brave.md

 Firstly, she was unafraid to confront and articulate the challenge at hand.
 Many leaders shy away from sharing bad news for fear of demotivating the team.
 However, transparency can build trust and a sense of shared purpose, essential ingredients for overcoming difficulties.

-Secondly, Alice promoted an environment where new ideas were not just welcomed but actively sought, including from junior team members like Jenny.
+Secondly, Alice promoted an environment where new ideas were not just welcomed but actively sought, including from junior team members like Mark.
 This democratic approach fosters a sense of empowerment among team members and can often yield unconventional solutions that wouldn't arise in a more hierarchical structure.

 Next, her decision to focus not just on the immediate problem, but on long-term improvements, showcased the courage to go beyond the bare minimum.
 Alice knew that the bravery to innovate, even under deadlines, could lead to methods of work that are both effective and efficient in the long run.